hanzoai/hanzo.js/README.md

 - Run referral programs and other incentive-based programs for your business.
 - Gather detailed analytics about your users and their behavior.

+A complete Ecommerce platform at your fingertips, all in a tiny 5.3KiB (gzipped) library.

 ## Install
 ```bash